 To create powerful reports, you can Group a set of Conditions together so that they count as one Condition.

-To create a Group, when you’re in the Filter Conditions tab, click , and to remove them.
+To create a Group, when you’re in the Filter Conditions tab, click to add, and to remove them.
 Be careful where you click : creating Groups from the top level of the Report is generally the rule of thumb, unless you wish to create Nested Groups (Groups within Groups).
 Think of Groups like the folders on your computer, where you would create folders from the root directory, unless you want to create sub-directories.

 Ordering takes your specified Output Columns and lets you sort them in ascending or descending order so you can order the display of your Report.
 You can prioritise the sorting, too.
 For example, if you had a Report displaying all your students and the Events they have attended, you may wish to have the student name as your main sorting method, followed by the date of when they attended an Event.

 To create an order, go to the Ordering tab and click on the Output Column you wish to have as the main sorting priority, then the Output Column you wish to have as the second priority, etc.